-- a) The design and layout of the development and the materials used should be in accordance with the design quality principles included in Policy S2 of this Plan. - b) Landscaping is provided to soften the site boundaries. - c) The site retains existing important natural boundaries such as trees and hedges. - d) Renewable energy technology is to be incorporated into the Scheme to minimise carbon emissions and to address energy efficiency. - e) Development will need to preserve or enhance the character or appearance of the Conservation Area. - f) No vehicles visiting the site, or those of employees or residents, shall be parked on the public highway (in order that there shall not be undue congestion or vehicle movement on Lutterworth Road or adjacent village roads which could be a nuisance to residential dwellings nearby.) - g) Restricted hours of operation to be between 8:30 am 6:00 pm on weekdays and 8:30 am 1:00 pm on Saturdays. - h) Two electric car charging points are to be provided. - i) Open space/outdoor seating areas are to be made available for the commercial units.
+- a) The design and layout of the development and the materials used should be in accordance with the design quality principles included in Policy S2 of this Plan. - b) Landscaping is provided to soften the site boundaries. - c) The site retains existing important natural boundaries such as trees and hedges and provides a clear definition between the residential allocation to the north and to the existing residential property to the west. - d) Renewable energy technology is to be incorporated into the Scheme to minimise carbon emissions and to address energy efficiency. - e) Development will need to preserve or enhance the character or appearance of the Conservation Area. - f) The development of the site incorporates an appropriate number of parking spaces and turning facilities in relation to the floorspace provided. - i) Open space/outdoor seating areas are to be made available for the commercial units